KDudek1104/Star-System-Explorer/README.md

 - **View Star Systems and Stars:**
   - Explore a list of existing star systems and stars.
-  - Access detailed information about each star system and star.
+  - Access detailed information about each star.

 - **Add, Edit, and Delete Operations:**
-  - Add new star systems and stars through user-friendly forms.
+  - Add new stars through user-friendly forms.
-  - Edit existing star system and star details.
+  - Edit existing star details.
-  - Delete unnecessary star systems and stars.
+  - Delete unnecessary stars.
+  - Delete all stars.

 ### 2. Data Upload and Download